Making Sentences using SER in Spanish (with audio)

 Introductory video: The verbs SER and ESTAR in Spanish

 We will begin the lesson with a short video explaining the basics about both SER and ESTAR.
 The video includes several examples of situations in which we might use them.
-This video was also part of our lesson about ESTAR, so if you have studied that lesson before, then many things will make more sense now.
+This video is also part of our lesson about ESTAR, so if you have studied that lesson before, then many things will make more sense now.
 Pay attention to the examples in the video and the main differences between both verbs.

 How to conjugate SER in Spanish in the present tense